 15. Text Align

-- Text Align is used to align the text, image or video.
+The Text Align options are used to align the text, image or video.

 - Click the “Text Align” icon to expand options.

-- It will show you 4 options i.e Left align, Center align, Right align & Justify.
+- It will show you four options i.e. Left align, Center align, Right align, & Justify.

 - Select the text, image or video which you want to align and click on one of the option.